fpereiro/proof/notes.md

 - PE: "Turing has now exhausted his supply of mnemonic function names, for he names the next one simply q, which unfortunately is the same letter he will shortly use to represent m-configurations in general. (...)
 I believe that Turing meant for thsi function to be named g rathern than g.
 Just as the f function finds the first (that is, leftmost) occurrence of a particular symbol, this function finds the last (rightmost) occurrence of a symbol (...)
 I'll refer to it as g."

 - PE: "The single-argument version of g moves to the right until it finds to blanks in a row.
 That is assumed to be the rightmost end of the tape.
-The two-argument version of g first uses the one-argument g and then moves left looking for the character sA."
+The two-argument version of g first uses the one-argument g and then moves left looking for the character α."

 ```
-g  (mC)      any          R       g  (mC)          g (mC, sA).
-The machine finds the last symbol of form sA -> mC.
+g  (𝕮)      any          R       g  (𝕮)          g (𝕮, α).
+The machine finds the last symbol of form α -> 𝕮.
-             none         R       g1 (mC)
+            none         R       g1 (𝕮)

-g1 (mC)      any          R       g (mC)
+g1 (𝕮)      any          R       g (𝕮)
-             none                 mC
+            none                 𝕮

-g  (mC, sA)                       g (g1 (mC, sA))
+g  (𝕮, α)                        g (g1 (𝕮, α))

-g1 (mC, sA)  sA                   mC
+g1 (𝕮, α)   α                    𝕮
-             not sA       L       g1 (mC, sA)
+            not α        L       g1 (𝕮, α)
 ```

 - PE: "Turing finishes this sectino with a few miscellaneous functions with familiar names. (...)
 The pe2 function prints two characters in the last two F-squares."

 ```
-pe2 (mC, sA, sB)       pe (pe (mC, sB), sA)      pe2 (mC, sA, sB).
-The machine prints sA sB at the end.
+pe2 (𝕮, α, β)       pe (pe (𝕮, β), α)      pe2 (𝕮, α, β).
+The machine prints α β at the end.
 ```

-- PE: "Similarly, the ce function copied characters marked with sA to the end.
-The ce2 function copies symbols marked with sA and sB, while c3 copies characters marked sA, sB and sG."
+- PE: "Similarly, the ce function copied characters marked with α to the end.
+The ce2 function copies symbols marked with α and β, while c3 copies characters marked α, β and γ."

 p125

 ```
-ce2 (mB, sA, sB)                   ce (ce (mB, sB), sA)         ce3 (mB, sA, sB, sG).
+ce2 (𝕭, α, β)                  ce (ce (𝕭, β), α)        ce3 (𝕭, α, β, γ).
 The machine copies down at the end first
-ce3 (mB, sA, sB, sG)               ce (ce2 (mB, sB, sG), sA)    the symbols marked sA, then those marked sB and finally those
+ce3 (𝕭, α, β, γ)               ce (ce2 (𝕭, β, γ), α)    the symbols marked α, then those marked β and finally those
-                                                                marked sG; it erases the symbols sA, sB, sG.
+                                                        marked γ; it erases the symbols α, β, γ.
 ```

-- PE: "These copies are performed sequentially: First, all the symbols marked with sA are copied, then the symbols marked with sB ,and so on.
+- PE: "These copies are performed sequentially: First, all the symbols marked with α are copied, then the symbols marked with β ,and so on.
 Later on, Turing uses a function called ce5 with six arguments that he's never described, but the operation of it should be obvious.
 Finally, a single-argument e function erases all markers.

 ```
-e  (mC)     @             R            e1 (mC)      From e (mC) the marks are erased from all marked symbols. -> mC.
+e  (𝕮)     ə             R           e1 (𝕮)      From e (𝕮) the marks are erased from all marked symbols. -> 𝕮.
-            not @         L            e  (mC)
+           not ə         L           e  (𝕮)

-e1 (mC)     any           R,E,R        e1 (mC)
+e1 (𝕮)     any           R,E,R       e1 (𝕮)
-            none                       mC
+           none                      𝕮
 ```

 - PE: "Turing as now presented many of the algorithms that his Universal Computing machine will require, but he hasn't yet described how he will transform an arbitrary computing machine into crunchable data.
 That's next."